phyver/GameShell/doc/gameshell.md

 In some situations, some other commands are useful.
 They are described by the `gsh HELP` command.
 Here are the main ones.

-* `gsh pass`: it has unfortunately happened that some bug prevented a mission to be completed successfully.
-The command `gsh pass` will cancel the current mission and go to the next one.
+* `gsh skip`: it has unfortunately happened that some bug prevented a mission to be completed successfully.
+The command `gsh skip` will cancel the current mission and go to the next one.
 Running this command will first ask for a password (except in debug mode) to avoid students overusing it.
 (Just like most other `gsh` commands, the use of this command is logged.)

 * `gsh goto N`: when the previous command isn't sufficient, `gsh goto N` which will go directly to mission `N`.
-Just like `gsh pass`, this command will first ask for a password.
+Just like `gsh skip`, this command will first ask for a password.

 * `gsh protect` and `gsh unprotect`: the directories containing GameShell